Beverly Beach State Park

 Attention Fellow Beachgoers

-Unfortunately, our beautiful Pacific North West beaches are stained with trash, especially plastic.
-We, at Oregon Discovery, as well as other unaffiliated groups of nature lovers made a commitment to do our part in keeping our beaches clean, but we need your help too!
+Unfortunately, our beautiful Pacific Northwest beaches are stained with trash, especially plastic.
+We at Oregon Discovery, as well as other unaffiliated groups of nature lovers, made a commitment to do our part in keeping our beaches clean, but we need your help too!

 Every time you go out to enjoy nature at your favorite spot, please bring a garbage bag or two and help us pick up garbage.
-Even picking up a little bit here and there will make a huge difference long term.
+Even picking up a little bit here and there will make a huge long-term difference.

-Please, help us save our beautiful nature for generations to come!
+Please help us save our beautiful nature for generations to come!

 Directions to Beverly Beach State Park